top of page

 Couple looking at their finances

 Do you feel that you have to hide your spending from your significant other?
 If it makes you feel guilty when you spend money, it may be a sign of a bigger problem.
 If you're in a relationship hiding your purchases or lying about how much money you're spending can be a sign of financial infidelity.
-Financial infidelity is hiding the accurate financial picture of what a couple's finances are in a relationship.
+Financial infidelity is hiding the accurate financial picture of a couple's finances in a relationship.

 Signs of Financial Infidelity